status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/nimbus-portal-with-hive.md

-# Testing Fluffy with hive
+# Testing Nimbus Portal client with hive

-Fluffy is one of the Portal clients that is being tested with [hive](https://github.com/ethereum/hive).
+The `nimbus_portal_client` is one of the Portal clients that is being tested with [hive](https://github.com/ethereum/hive).

 To see the status of the tests for the current version you can access [https://portal-hive.ethdevops.io/](https://portal-hive.ethdevops.io/).